 - Fabric placement and garment construction

-- Colour choices
+- Color choices

 - Seam-to-seam measurements

-Sketches and descriptions
+1. Sketches and Descriptions

 Further information: The Role of Computer-aided Design in the Tech Pack Template